Conceptual framework: Mediating variables

-A mediator (or mediating) variable is an integral part of a cause-effect relationship.
+A mediating (or mediator) variable is an integral part of a cause-and-effect relationship.
 It makes it easier to understand how the independent variable is affecting the dependent variable and what is governing that relationship.

+Mediating variables can be difficult to interpret, and care must be taken when conclusions are drawn from them.
 The complexity involved is beyond the scope of the article, so we won’t go into great detail.
-Instead we’ll focus on helping you develop a basic understanding of what a mediator variable is and when it may need to be considered.
+Instead, we’ll focus on helping you develop a basic understanding of what a mediating variable is and when it may need to be considered.

-In this example, the relationship between the independent variable (“hours of study”) and the dependent variable (“exam score”) plays center stage.
-As established previously, the cause-effect relationship is that the more hours Ben studies, the better he will do on the exam.
+In this example, the relationship between the independent variable (“hours of study”) and the dependent variable (“exam score”) takes center stage: our hypothesis is that the more hours a student studies, the better they will do on the exam.

-The more hours Ben studies, the more practice problems he will complete; the more practice problems he completes, the higher his exam score will be.
-By adding the mediator variable of “number of practice problems completed,” we strengthen the cause-effect relationship between the two main variables being explored.
+The more hours a student studies, the more practice problems they will complete; the more practice problems completed, the higher the student’s exam score will be.
+By adding the mediating variable of “number of practice problems completed,” we help explain the cause-and-effect relationship between the two main variables.

 Mediator vs moderator